 Making the Choice

-Both sides of the debate make some compelling arguments but I can’t stress enough that making the choice always boils down to your community’s specific goals.
+Both sides of the debate make some compelling arguments but we can’t stress enough that making the choice always boils down to your community’s specific goals.

 If your priority is addressing equity objectives while encouraging conservation among customers with high discretionary usage, then an inclining block rate structure could be the better choice.